mpaclarke/IndexingAPI/README.md

 The API should exclude the common words from the index.

 ## Design Rationale
-I maked an application that comprised of classes that could be used as independent modules.
+I made an application that comprised of classes that could be used as independent modules.
 Each module provides a function that is accessible to other modules (classes) though a constructor and or one public method.

 ## Workflow and Comments